Assam Career : Gauhati High Court Recruitment 2025

-Applications are invited for recruitment of various administrative positions or career in Gauhati High Court Assam.
+Applications are invited for recruitment of various technical positions or career in Gauhati High Court Assam.

-Gauhati High Court Assam is inviting applications from eligible candidates for recruitment to the posts or career of Senior Personal Assistant (Stenographer Grade-II) in the Principal Seat.
-The Gauhati High Court as of today emerged from the High Court of Assam.
-On 9th September 1947, the Assam Legislative Assembly adopted a resolution that a High Court be established for the Province of Assam.
-In exercise of power conferred by sub-section (1) of section 229 of the Government of India Act, 1935, as adopted by the Indian Provincial Constitution (Amendment) Order, 1948, the Governor General of India was pleased to promulgate on 1st March, 1948 the Assam High Court Order, 1948, establishing the High Court of Assam with effect from 5th April, 1948, for the then Province of Assam.
+Gauhati High Court Assam is inviting applications from eligible candidates for recruitment to the posts or career of Technical Assistant in the Principal Seat.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!